Higr25/nette/readme.md

 Working on a new Theatre project.
 Barely usable.
 -

-Use users.sql, view.sql, schedule.sql, hloupy_honza.sql, revizor.sql and prodana_nevesta.sql
+Use admin_user.sql, view.sql, schedule.sql, hloupy_honza.sql, revizor.sql and prodana_nevesta.sql

+Use admin account to unlock admin features in Schedule and Reservation.

+Login: admin
+Password: admin

 Homepage: nette/www/theatre/homepage